 Lead Director Author Pauline Howie, Chief Executive Executive Directors Action required The Scottish Ambulance Service Board is asked to discuss progress within the 2020 delivery programme and:- 1.
-Note performance against Operational Delivery Plan (ODP) standards for the period to end May 2018.
+Note performance against Operational Delivery Plan (ODP) standards for the period to end August 2018.
 2. Discuss actions being taken to make improvements.
-3. Discuss work being taken forward to transform the service in the 3 strategic work streams.
+3. Discuss work being taken to transform the service in the 3 strategic work streams.
 Key points This paper brings together measurement for improvement with measurement for judgement as highlighted by the Scottish Government's Quality Improvement and Measurement for Non Executives guidance.
-This paper highlights performance against our Operational Delivery Plan and includes updates from the Clinical Services Transformation Programme, Enabling Technology and Workforce Development strategic work streams.
-Clinical Services Transformation (CST) Developments continue to be made to the New Clinical Response Model.
-The Key Phrases trial which went live on 9 April was successful and has been incorporated into business as usual.
-This is identifying critically ill patients earlier in the call cycle so they can receive lifesaving intervention as early as possible.
-Our work to save more lives from cardiac arrest continues to deliver very encouraging results - for the last four months we have significantly exceeded our aim of 42% of patients in VF/VT arrest arriving at hospital with a pulse - our performance in May 2018 was 51.3%.
-As part of our work with the wider NHS system to improve outcomes from major trauma, we have provided all our operational staff with ATMIST aide memoire cards to record
+This paper highlights performance against our ODP and includes updates from the Clinical Services Transformation Programme, Enabling Technology and Workforce Development strategic work streams.
+Each programme has active risk registers which are reviewed at each of the Programme Boards.
+Our work to save more lives from cardiac arrest continues to deliver improved results - for the last six months we have significantly exceeded our aim of 42% of patients in VF/VT arrest arriving at hospital with a pulse - our performance in August 2018 was 56.9%.
+Over 33% of patients were managed at home or an alternative to hospital in August 2018.
+We continue to reliably implement the pre-hospital stroke bundle, with the data in August 2018 demonstrating 96.5% compliance.
+This is the eighth consecutive month that we have sustained practice above the 95% aim.
+We have successfully recruited 6 Trainee Advanced Practitioners in Critical Care as part of our work to respond to

-Doc: TCTTP and Quality Improvement Page 1 Author: Executive Directors Date: 2018-07-18 Version V1.0 Review Date: Sept 2018
+Doc: TCTTP and Quality Improvement Page 1 Author: Executive Directors Date: 2018-09-26 Version 1.0 Review Date: November 2018